ffutop/DataDiodeConnector/docs/en/kernel_tuning.md

 ### Monitoring UDP Buffer Overruns:

 Use `netstat -su` or `ss -su` to monitor receive and send buffer errors.
 Look for the "receive buffer errors" or "packets dropped" counts.
+This is a key step in [troubleshooting packet loss](/en/operations_guide#troubleshooting).

 ```bash
 netstat -su